MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-update-actions.md

 > - Only the improvement actions managed by your organization, not Microsoft managed actions, can be updated by this process.
 (Learn more about [types of improvement actions](compliance-score-calculation.md#action-types-and-points).)
 > - Improvement actions must already be associated to an existing assessment before you can update them through this process.
 (Learn more about [building and managing assessments](compliance-manager-assessments.md).)

-## Migrate your existing compliance work into Compliance Manager
+## Migrating your existing work into Compliance Manager

 If you're new to Compliance Manager, follow these steps to bring your existing compliance activities into Compliance Manager: